gpufit/Gpufit/docs/examples.rst

     // true parameters
 	std::vector< float > true_parameters{ 10.f, 15.5f, 15.5f, 3.f, 10.f}; // amplitude, center x/y positions, width, offset

-These parameters define a 2D Gaussian peak centered at the middle of the grid (position 15.5, 15.5), with a width (standard deviation) of 3.0, an amplitude of 10 and a background of 10.
+These parameters define a 2D Gaussian peak centered at the middle of the grid (position 14.5, 14.5), with a width (standard deviation) of 3.0, an amplitude of 10 and a background of 10.
+Note that, since we are not providing the independent variables (X values) in the call to Gpufit, the X and Y coordinates of the first data point are assumed to be 0.0, and increasing linearly from this point (i.e. :math:`0, 1, 2, ...`).

 The guesses for the initial parameters are drawn from the true parameters with a uniformly distributed deviation of about 20%.
 The initial guesses for the center coordinates are chosen with a deviation relative to the width of the Gaussian.